Vocalion Records: History

 Vocalion was one of the most popular labels in the late 1930s.
-However, Columbia Broadcasting System (CBS) bought American Record Corporation (which operated the Vocalion label) in 1938, and in July 1940 they discontinued Vocalion, replacing it with the Okeh label.
+However, Columbia Broadcasting System (CBS) bought American Record Corporation (which operated the Vocalion label) in 1938 and, in July 1940, they discontinued Vocalion, replacing it with the Okeh label.

-The City of London Phonograph & Gramophone Society CLPGS published a comprehensive database of British and Australian Vocalion records, including Broadcast, World Records and other labels used by the company in the 1920s and 1930s.
+The City of London Phonograph and Gramophone Society (CLPGS) has published a comprehensive database of British and Australian Vocalion records, including Broadcast, World Records and other labels used by the company in the 1920s and 1930s.

 Mid-20th century resurrection

 The name Vocalion was resurrected in the late 1950s by American Decca as a budget label for back-catalog reissues.
 This incarnation of Vocalion ceased operations in 1973; however, its replacement as MCA's budget imprint, Coral Records, kept many Vocalion titles in print.
 In 1975, MCA reissued five albums on the Vocalion label.